IronBamBam1990/Software-Koenighaus/README.md

 +I am working on automatic pairing system but now thats the best solution for Connected Multi device in one network.

+/

+/

+/

+/

+/

+/

+/

+Update 1.10

++In Thermostat: Reset Settings Button (on Display in Menu System Information)

++In Panel Physical Button(I must exchange one way on PCB);

++In Panel: domain typing in mqtt_tab

++In Panel : added mac address saving

++Little  BugFix

++ 80% of pairing system

+- iOS Home kit for Panels is OFF right now i am fixing drivers.